 - Guitar for Beginners: This guitar starter kit includes one waterproof guitar bag, one nylon strap with the leather end, one guitar tuner with the battery, one guitar wipe and two guitar picks.
 This guitar kit is perfect for a beginner who is just breaking into the guitar world.

-- Six Nylon Strings Guitar: This classical guitar is fitted with 6 nylon strings.
+- Six Nylon Strings Guitar: This classical guitar is set with all six nylons strings, not plastic, not steel strings.
+But D, A , E strings are nylon inside, and white brass wires covered outside.
+They are not steel strings.
+This is the most traditional and standard craft of the classical guitars.
 Compared with the steel strings, nylon strings are more soft, which are easier on the fingers of the beginners or younger players.

 - Guitar Material: This classical guitar is featured with solid basswood for the top, back and side.
 Hard maple for the neck, head and fretboard.
 All guitars are well made and feature a well constructed dreadnought body.